shabbyrobe/cachet/README.rst

 Cached Tag
 ~~~~~~~~~~

-This is very similar to the ``Mtime`` dependency, only instead of using simple file mtimes, it uses
+This is very similar to the ``Mtime`` dependency, only instead of using simple
-a secondary cache and checks that the value of a tag has not changed.
+file mtimes, it uses a secondary cache and checks that the value of a tag has
+not changed.

-This dependency is slightly more complicated to configure - it requires the secondary cache to be
+This dependency is slightly more complicated to configure - it requires the
-registered with the primary cache as a service.
+secondary cache to be registered with the primary cache as a service.

 .. code-block:: php

     <?php
-    $valueCache = new Cachet\Cache('value', new Cachet\Backend\APC());
+    $valueCache = new Cachet\Cache('value', new Cachet\Backend\APCU());
-    $tagCache = new Cachet\Cache('value', new Cachet\Backend\APC());
+    $tagCache = new Cachet\Cache('value', new Cachet\Backend\APCU());

     $tagCacheServiceId = 'tagCache';
     $valueCache->services[$tagCacheServiceId] = $tagCache;